 As Robeno storytellers told these Bible stories to their families and friends, people wanted more of God’s Word.
 Soon the Robeno Cluster took its next steps—translating the Gospel of Luke and using it as a script for the “JESUS” film.

-Andra auditioned by reading the part of Jesus driving the money changers out of the temple—a perfect script for one who was already angry!
-His deep voice made him their obvious choice, but God’s plan for his role was far greater.
+Andra auditioned by reading the part of Jesus driving the money changers out of the temple—a fitting script for one who was already angry!
+His deep voice made him the obvious choice, but God’s plan for his role was far greater than a job offer.

 Andra had been meditating on the life of Zacchaeus for the first two days of recording, and for the first time, he understood the peace and love he had been missing.
 Through tears, he asked his wife for forgiveness and shared openly with his children.
 That Sunday, he gave his testimony in church.